Athens Car Accident Lawyer

 A Georgia car accident lawyer can advise you about the right actions to take to continue pursuing compensation for your damages.
 If your Georgia auto accident lawyer feels your original insurance claim was handled in bad faith, he or she may suggest you file a bad faith claim to seek compensation for the damages you suffered due to the insurance company’s mishandling of your claim.

-What Should I Avoid with my Personal Injury Claim?
+What Should I Avoid with My GA Auto Accident Claim?

 - Your lawyer